caly-pso/technical_writing/clone_a_portfolio_site/clone_and_edit.md

 Put in your resume.
 Type out your schooling and experience directly into the HTML, and link a PDF version of your resume to the 'Download Here' button.
 Currently the PDF example is saved in the `assets/img` folder, where you can save your own.

-Add links to your GitHub, LinkedIn, Medium, Twitter, Youtube, etc. You can find the associated icons on [Font Awesome](https://fontawesome.com/icons?d=gallery), and add in the link to the `i tag class`.
+Add links to your GitHub, LinkedIn, Medium, Twitter, YouTube, etc. You can find the associated icons on [Font Awesome](https://fontawesome.com/icons?d=gallery), and add in the link to the `i tag class`.

 #### Step 3: Update the Isotope filter
 In order to sort and filter the projects, I used the plugin Isotope.
 You can customize these filters to be anything you want.
 But make sure you change both the filter options under the `ul id="portfolio-fltrs"` section, and within each portfolio item's div class.